Jack87/TriviaGame/README.md

 ### JavaScript trivia game assignment for timer.
 Mini trivia questions for kindergarten level.
 Trivia Game JavaScript Homework

-Test you wits on these kindergarten level questions.
+Test your wits on these kindergarten level questions.
 You'll be surprised the kind of things these little ones might know and that you might not!

 The questions were written by a real teacher (Thanks Catalina!) who teaches kindergarten to 5 year olds.